Instant hot water dispenser: Operation

-Most types have a small thermally-insulated tank with a heater which keeps the water in the hot tank.
+Most types have a small thermally insulated tank with a heater that keeps the water in the tank hot.

-When the handle is pressed, cool tap water flows into the tank and displaces the near-boiling water, which flows out of the spout.
-On releasing the handle the valve closes and hot water stops flowing.
-The cool water is then heated to up to about 94 °C ready for use, however some claim their water tank heats the water to 110 °C meaning the water flows out of the spout at 100 °C.
+When the handle is pressed, cool tap water flows into the tank, displacing the near-boiling water, which then flows out of the spout.
+When the handle is released, the valve closes, and hot water stops flowing.
+The cool water is then heated to up to about 94 °C. Some claim their water tank heats the water to 110 °C, meaning the water flows out of the spout at 100 °C.

 Some tanks feature a 750 W heater that delivers up to 14 liters (60 U.S. cups) of water per hour at a temperature set by a dial.
 Some models are equipped with a filtration system to remove contaminants, and can dispense hot or cool filtered water.
 Advanced filtration systems can reduce chlorine taste, odor, sediment, toxic chemicals, heavy metals such as lead, and dangerous minerals.

 They also remove sometimes dangerous parasites and protozoa such as cryptosporidium, although the high temperature prevents them from being a hazard in the hot water.